abdulbadii/rename_batch_emulated_PCRE/README.md

 https://github.com/luvit/pcre2/blob/master/src/pcre2grep.c
 compile and install to the OS, and rename it to 'gre' for brevity

 The script here is for renaming process.
-For copying one, duplicate the 'ren' function and change 'ren' to word you like, say 'copy' and replace 'mv' in line 22 and 27 with 'cp', use it as 'copy' instead of 'ren' below
+For copying one, duplicate the function namedly 'ren' and change it to word you like say 'copy', use 'copy' instead of 'ren' shown below.
+And replace 'mv' in line 22 and 27 with 'cp'

 # Usage
 ren [mv option] SOURCE DEST